 Eczema and respiratory infection in a 6 month old

-Mum brought a 6 month old baby boy for treatment who was covered in eczema and had the remains of a chest infection.
-His problems all started about 6 weeks previously when he developed a red sore nappy rash and his mum had tried to resolve it by applying OTC cream after every change.
+Mum brought a 6 month old baby girl for treatment who was covered in eczema and had the remains of a chest infection.
+Her problems all started about 6 weeks previously when she developed a red sore nappy rash and his mum had tried to resolve it by applying OTC cream after every change.
 The problem didn't go away and started to spread and look more sore.
 On visiting the GP an antibacterial cream was given.
 The nappy rash became worse after applying.
 Another trip to the GP and an antifungal cream was prescribed.
-The nappy rash again became worse and then suddenly red, dry, itchy eczema started to appear on his torso and arms and legs.
+The nappy rash again became worse and then suddenly red, dry, itchy eczema started to appear on her torso and arms and legs.

 About a week later the baby developed a chest infection and was admitted to hospital as a precaution due to difficult breathing, coughing and distress.
 After one night mum and baby left hospital and it was then that mum decided to try Homeopathy.

-This baby was a bit skinny and underweight with a slightly distended abdomen and mum said he couldn’t tolerate milk and sometimes vomited it up after drinking.
-He had fine hair and clear skin.
-Mum said that the baby was usually fairly quiet but had become changeable, angry and irritable since the problem began and she thought that the eczema was troublesome as he was scratching it a lot.
+This baby was a bit skinny and underweight with a slightly distended abdomen and mum said she couldn’t tolerate milk and sometimes vomited it up after drinking.
+The baby had fine hair and clear skin.
+Mum said that the baby was usually fairly quiet but had become changeable, angry and irritable since the problem began and she thought that the eczema was troublesome as she was scratching it a lot.
 I briefly thought of the remedy Silica which has some of the general symptoms.